 Do I need to book or buy tickets for Light Night?

-All Light Night events are free.
-However, please be aware that some events do have limited capacity and may require you to book a ticket in advance.
+No, all Light Night events are free.
+However, please be aware that some events such as Laser Light City do have limited capacity in terms of participation.

 Will there be photography at the event?